 This is the high resolution wind speed sensor based on an optical reflective interrupt sensor.
-The little black chip on the round sensor board is an IR transmitter / receiver pair.
+The little black chip on the round sensor board is an IR transmitter and receiver.
 The white face of the interrupter wheel reflects the beam back and a pulse is created.
-Eight pulses per revolution provide enough resolution that within a one second capture window we can resolve wind speeds down to 0.1 mile/h.
+Eight pulses per revolution provide enough resolution to resolve wind speeds at 0.1 MPH with a 1 second measure interval.

 The mechanical parts consist of a housing and axle that runs in a bronce shaft.
 The axle has a steel bearing at the bottom end which runs on a sapphire plate that’s mounted on the PCB.
 This provides a near friction less arrangement since only the very tip of the ball makes contact with the sapphire plate, while maintaining the correct distance for the interrupter wheel at all times.